 Our Immersive Technologies division offers the very best in Virtual, Augmented and Mixed Reality.
 The benefits are wide and varied and applicable to literally any sector you can name.
-Developing with our hardware partners Oculus, HTC Vive, Microsoft, Google and Daqri, these amazing technologies can be used for a lot more than gaming, from healthcare to automotive and retail to training in any sector.
+Developing with our hardware partners Oculus, HTC Vive, Microsoft, Google and DAQRI, these amazing technologies can be used for a lot more than gaming: from healthcare, automotive and retail to training in any sector.
 There has never been a technology ecosystem that is so versatile in blending virtual and real worlds.
 It’s uses broadly include:

 - Marketing – The focus for businesses has shifted from delivering features to creating experiences throughout the lifecycle of a product or service.
 An immersive experience is a persuasive one where a customer can interact with virtual environments and products in the comfort of their own living rooms and make decisions on purchasing the service or product.
 This also enables marketers to be able to better engage with their customers right from the design to delivery of a product or service.

 - Training – Virtual models mean risk-free learning, regardless of the industry.
 Simulations in immersive technology will present near real time learning experiences without the hazards of potential accidents specifically in the areas of defence and aviation training.
 Even corporate organisations find it helpful to use immersive technologies to provide real time on the job training as well as remote monitoring and training to maintenance technicians.

 - Planning – Working in 3D space beats traditional methods hands down for project visualisation.
 This helps to look at, feel and move the designs around in a virtual world, overlay them onto the real world as well as tweak them while avoiding costly mistakes.
 This improves design efficiency in terms of time, cost and flexibility to change, enabling better planning opportunities.